leenachennuru/leena_c_vankadara/content/publication/deep_ordinal_embedding/index.md

 publication: ""
 publication_short: "A pre-print"

-abstract: In this paper, we discuss the fundamental problem of representation learning when no explicit representation of the input items (for example, RGB images) is accessible.
-All we are provided with are the answers to triplet comparisons of the following form - Is item A closer to item B than to item C?
-Existing approaches to this problem, which is also called ordinal embedding, are painfully slow and cannot embed more than an order of 1000 items in a reasonable amount of time.
-We use a feedforward network architecture as a basis of an ordinal embedding method that works on any given set of triplet comparisons.
-Our algorithm is significantly faster than the existing state of the art approaches and to date is the only approach that can scale to large real-world datasets.
-Our paper also features a somewhat unconventional way to use neural networks in a discrete setup - we do not use any input representation beyond the index of the item, yet achieve compelling results.
+abstract: The objective of ordinal embedding is to find a Euclidean representation of a set of abstract items, using only answers to triplet comparisons of the form ``Is item $i$ closer to the item $j$ or item $k$?''.
+In recent years, numerous algorithms have been proposed to solve this problem.
+However, there does not exist a fair and thorough assessment of these embedding methods and therefore several key questions remain unanswered - Which algorithms scale better with increasing sample size or dimension?
+Which ones perform better when the embedding dimension is small or few triplet comparisons are available?
+In our paper, we address these questions and provide the first comprehensive and systematic empirical evaluation of existing algorithms as well as a new neural network approach.
+In the large triplet regime, we find that simple, relatively unknown, non-convex methods consistently outperform all other algorithms, including elaborate approaches based on neural networks or landmark approaches.
+This finding can be explained by our insight that many of the non-convex optimization approaches do not suffer from local optima.
+In the low triplet regime, our neural network approach is either competitive or significantly outperforms all the other methods.
+Our comprehensive assessment is enabled by our unified library of popular embedding algorithms that leverages GPU resources and allows for fast and accurate embeddings of millions of data points.
 # Summary.
 An optional shortened abstract.
 #summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.